michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.7.6 =
+- Fixed a bug that caused `PHP Notice:  Undefined index: constructor_parameters...` in the background, started with v3.7.5.
-- Added the ability to reduce each cache size.
+- Added the ability to reduce each HTTP request cache size.

 = 3.7.5 - 10/16/2018 =
 - Added the ability to reduce URL unit cache sizes.